lykimq/learning_ocaml/OCaml_programming/variants.md

-## 2. Variants
+## Variants in OCaml

-**What is a variant?**
+### What is a Variant?

-A variant is like a special kind of box that can hold one of several different things.
-Imagine a toy box that can hold toys of different kinds, like cars, dolls, or blocks.
-In OCaml, variants let you create a type of data where each piece of data can be one of a few possible options.
+In OCaml, a variant type is a way to define a type that can have one of several different values.
+Each value is called a "constructor" and represents a different option for that type.
+Variants are useful for modeling data that can take on a limited set of predefined forms.

+### Defining Variants

-For example, let's create a type for days of the week:
+You define a variant type using the `type` keyword followed by a type name and a list of its possible constructors.
+For example, to define a type for days of the week:

 ```ocaml
 type day =